 Medical Justice Comments

 …so there is a lot at risk here and within an apparently straightforward process there are actually very significant potential pitfalls for a doctor.
-In Part II, which will publish next week, we will look at some of those processes with a few sample scenarios.
+In Part II, we examine some of those processes with a few sample scenarios.

 How a doctor answers a medical board complaint will affect the course of his career – for better or for worse.
 During such critical junctures, it pays to have the advice of seasoned experts informing your decisions.
 Medical Justice has developed strategies for responding to medical board complaints professionally and completely – our objective is to guide you towards a favorable outcome.